Last updated on September 17, 2021

 Constructed formats specifically are affected by cards like these because you’re able to get four copies of each, optimize your decks, and abuse them very effectively in those formats.
 All of this in a way that simply locks the opponent out when you play these cards and they don’t have an immediate answer to them.

 You might say, “But hold on, there are other cards that lock opponents out!”, and you’d be right.
 The difference is that those other cards need more than one card to achieve their goal.
-The problem with Oko and Wrenn is that just the one of them that does all that in one foul sweep.
-That’s why so many people are up in arms about the power level of Planeswalkers.
+The problem with Oko, Thief of Crowns and Wrenn and Six is that just the one of them that does all that in one fell swoop.
+That’s why so many people are up in arms about the power level of planeswalkers.

 Balancing the Game vs the Story